| | |

 2. Use hand motions.

-Use hand motions that go along with each keyword and letter to appeal to kinesthetic learners.
+Use hand motions (or visual cues) that go along with each keyword and letter to appeal to kinesthetic learners.
 Many reading programs use their own hand motions; otherwise, sign language is great and provides a practical skill for kids to learn!

 3. Introduce lowercase letters.